MicroEJ/docs/SDKUserGuide/sdkChangeLog.rst

    minimum required version of SDK (``sdk.min.version`` property)
--  Updated ``New Standalone Application Project`` wizard to generate a single-app firmware skeleton
+-  Updated ``New Standalone Application Project`` wizard to generate a Mono-Sandbox Executable skeleton
 -  Updated Virtual Device Builder to manage Sandboxed Applications (compatible with Architectures Products ``*_7.10.0`` or newer)